Michael Harrington: Political views

 Harrington embraced a democratic interpretation of the writings of Karl Marx while rejecting the "actually existing" systems of the Soviet Union, China and the Eastern Bloc.
 In 1988, Harrington said:

 Marx was a democrat with a small "d". [....]
 The Democratic Socialists envision a humane social order based on popular control of resources and production, economic planning, equitable distribution, feminism and racial equality.
 I share an immediate program with liberals in this country because the best liberalism leads toward socialism. [....]
 I want to be on the left wing of the possible.

 Harrington made clear that even if the traditional Marxist vision of a marketless, stateless society were impossible, he did not understand why this had to "result in the social consequence of some people eating while others starve".

 Before the Soviet Union's collapse, the DSA voiced opposition to that nation's bureaucratically managed economy and control over its satellite states.
 The DSA welcomed Mikhail Gorbachev's reforms in the Soviet Union.
 Sociologist Bogdan Denitch wrote in the DSA's Democratic Left (quoted in 1989):

 The aim of democrats and socialists should be… to help the chances of successful reform in the Soviet bloc. […] While supporting liberalization and economic reforms from above, socialists should be particularly active in contacting and encouraging the tender shoots of democracy from below.

 Harrington voiced admiration for German Social Democratic Chancellor Willy Brandt's Ostpolitik, which sought to reduce antagonism between Western Europe and Soviet states.
-A Zionist, Harrington supported Israel on socialist grounds, in contrast to the DSA's eventual anti-Zionist stance following his death.
+A Zionist, Harrington supported Israel on socialist grounds.

 Personal life

-From May 30, 1963, until his death, Harrington was married to Stephanie Gervis Harrington, a freelance writer and staff writer for the Village Voice.
+From May 30, 1963, until his death, Harrington was married to Stephanie Gervis Harrington, a freelance and staff writer for The Village Voice.
 Gervis Harrington published articles in The New Yorker, New York Magazine, The Nation, The New York Times Magazine, Harper's, The New Republic, The Village Voice, Vogue, Cosmopolitan, Newsday and other publications.
 After Harrington's death, she raised their two children and continued her work as a writer.
 Gervis Harrington died on November 8, 2008, at age 71.